pippinbarr/cart253/topics/functions/functions-and-javascript-objects.md

 ## JavaScript Objects as parameters

 A function's parameters can include any kind of value, including *JavaScript Objects*.
-JavaScript objects have an important difference that we can use, though.
+JavaScript objects have an important quality when passed to functions that we can use, though.

 Observe: